-Disability transportation services allow for students and staff with documented short term or long term disabilities to have access to door-to-door transportation between their dorm and other buildings on campus as needed.
-The exact method of transportation varies between colleges, though my college uses golf carts driven by student employees.
+Disability transportation services allow for students and staff with documented short term or long-term disabilities to have access to door-to-door transportation between their dorm and other buildings on campus as needed.
+The exact method of transportation varies between colleges- my college uses golf carts driven by student employees.

-Each college calls their disability transportation services by a slightly different name, but some search terms you can use to find the service for your specific college include the name of the college and one of the following terms:
+Each college calls their disability transportation services by a slightly different name, though these services are typically provided through Disability Services and/or the parking and transportation department.
+Some search terms you can use to find the service for your specific college include the name of the college and one of the following terms:

 - Handicap transportation